GWUZhenhao/starter-hugo-academic/content/authors/admin/_index.md

 I am a graduate student in the department of computer science at George Washington University.
+My research focuses on machine learning, computer vision and their related application.
+I am currently working on the UAS vision and perception research mentored by the professor Peng Wei.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.